-- In the running text: as short as possible. - In the bibliography: full details.
+- In the running text: as short as possible (no paper titles, no first names). - In the bibliography: full details.

 The work Static Deadlock Detection for Java Libraries by Amy Williams, William Thies, and Michael D Ernst [6] investigates how static deadlock detection can be done on libraries rather than complete programs, specifically for Java libraries. [...]